Smallpox and mpox vaccines: Canadian Immunization Guide

 Given that naturally occurring smallpox has been eradicated worldwide and immunization with Sma vaccine is associated with the risk of significant morbidity and even mortality, the risk benefit analysis supports the recommendation to not routinely immunize the general Canadian population against smallpox.
 As a result, immunization with Sma vaccine is highly restricted.

-Pre-exposure immunization with Sma or SMV is recommended for personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health.
+Pre-exposure immunization with SMV is recommended for personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health.

 Refer to Vaccination of specific populations for additional information.